 Please note, this article is only dealing with unsecured loans (they aren’t secured against your property like a mortgage or secured loan) between £1,000 and £25,000.

-- Loans for small amounts
+- Credit cards for small loans

 - Loans for bigger amounts

-- Find a better loan deal and swap
+- Swap to a better loan deal

 The highest rates on the market are for borrowing small amounts of money.
 This is because smaller amounts of money can be borrowed over a shorter period of time and so the lender will not have as much time to make money in interest payments.
 So instead, they hike up the interest rate ensuring they make a profit.